mdrohmann/dockerstra/docker_meta/docs/index.rst

 between ``data`` and ``service`` directories, but data images in general only contain volumes that can be mounted in a container derived from a service image.

+Updates
+*******

+If the unit directory has a command ``unit/update``, it should execute a script to create a temporary container.
+As the last order in this list, you can specify a command called ``tests`` on the virtual container ``host``, with an argument list called ``tests`` as well.
+This list comprises command line arguments for test runs, that will be executed in this step.
+This way, the ``unit/update`` command is only considered successful if all the tests work after updating the image.
+This way, you can make sure, that the tag ``latest`` is only applied if the update worked.

+For every ``unit/update`` command, |project| automatically generates a ``unit/upgrade`` command, that re-creates and re-starts all running containers that depend on the updated image.

+.. seealso:: :ref:`variants`

 .. _unittests: